top of page

 Encouraging better habits

-The document digital distractions and electronic devices out of view, while the closed lid doubles as a ledge for books, journals, or framed photos.
+The organizer hides distractions and electronic devices out of view, while the closed lid doubles as a ledge for books, journals, or framed photos.

 This creates a transition from a device-focused space to a more personal, inviting surface that encourages better habits.